Yago Gomes

-Yago Gomes do Nascimento (born 8 September 2001) is a Swiss-Brazilian professional footballer who plays as a midfielder for St. Gallen U21 in the Swiss Promotion League.
+Yago Gomes do Nascimento (born 8 September 2001) is a Swiss-Brazilian professional footballer who plays as a midfielder for Cham in the Swiss Promotion League.

 Early life

 Gomes was born in Beberibe, Brazil to a Brazilian father and Swiss mother, and holds both nationalities.
 He moved from Brazil, to the Swiss town Flums at the age of 4.

 Career

 Gomes began playing football locally in Flums, before moving to the academies of St. Gallen and Vaduz.
 Gomes made his professional debut with Vaduz in a 2–0 Swiss Super League loss to FC St. Gallen on 20 January 2021.

+On 26 July 2023, SC Cham announced the signings of Yago Gomes and Elias Mesonero, both on a one-year contract.